-- In 2021, there was a 16% decrease in "Tangible Fixed Assets" as a result of the divestment and reorganisation of our own centres. - The 29% decrease in "Long-term financial investments" is due to the reduction in deposits for leases of own stores as part of their reorganisation. - Under "Customers, group companies and associates", this is the debt balance resulting from the supply of products and bills for services from the company to Naturhouse Group subsidiaries. - "Current tax assets" includes the amount paid to the Tax Authorities as an advance corporate tax payment for the 2021 financial year.
-All of the amount advanced for corporate tax for the 2020 financial year has been returned in February 2021, with the return of the amount for the 2021 financial year outstanding. - As of yearend 2021, the company held a balance in own shares and company shares of €141,886, represented by a total of 50,520 shares at an average acquisition price of €2.81/share, as a result of the development of the liquidity contract signed with Renta 4 in January 2019. - The heading "Short-term debts with Group and associated companies" includes loans of Naturhouse Health, S.A. subsidiaries to centralise the liquid assets of some subsidiaries with the parent company. - "Short-term accruals" in liabilities includes income for master franchises collected during the 2016, 2017 and 2018 financial years (Malta, Hungary, India, Ireland and Austria), which are accrued for the duration of the master franchise agreement, i.e. seven years. - The average payment period of the Spanish companies included under the Naturhouse Group has been 47.29 days, within the maximum period set out under the regulations on late payments.
+- In 2022, there was a 59.57% increase in "Tangible Fixed Assets" as a result of the acquisition of transport equipment as well as the reinvestment in owned stores. - The 36.92% increase in Equity Instruments under "Long-term investments in Group companies" is due to the acquisition of shares in the share capital of the Spanish companies Indusen and Girofibra.
+Likewise, 100% of the I/t loan to the related company Tartales has decreased. - Under "Customers, group companies and associates", this is the debt balance resulting from the supply of products and bills for services from the company to Naturhouse Group subsidiaries. - "Current tax assets" includes the amount paid to the Tax Authorities as an advance corporate tax payment for the 2021 and 2022 financial years.
+All of the amount advanced for corporate tax for the 2021 financial year has been returned in February 2023, with the return of the amount for the 2022 financial year outstanding. - "Short-term investments in Group companies" includes the loan granted to the US subsidiary amounting to 2,590,338 euros, reclassified from long-term. - As of year end 2022, the company held a balance in own shares and company shares of €141,886, represented by a total of 50,520 shares at an average acquisition price of €2.81/share, as a result of the development of the liquidity contract signed with Renta 4 in January 2019. - The heading "Short-term debts with Group and associated companies" includes loans of Naturhouse Health, S.A. subsidiaries to centralise the liquid assets of some subsidiaries with the parent company. - "Short-term accruals" in liabilities includes income for master franchises collected during the 2016, 2017 and 2018 financial years (Malta, Hungary, India, Ireland and Austria), which are accrued for the duration of the master franchise agreement, i.e. seven years. - The average payment period of Naturhouse Group S.A., has been 47.23 days, within the maximum period set out under the regulations on late payments.